 Financial Aid Application Process

 Applying for Financial Aid is not as complex as you might think!
 In hopes of giving you a good understanding of how the application process works and what to expect from RMU, we’ve outlined the most important steps and need to know information below.
 When it comes to cost and the financial aid process, RMU takes pride in transparency and our ability to assist families navigate all aspects of the process.
-We welcome as many questions as you may have along the way.
+We welcome are many questions as you may have along the way.

 FILE YOUR FAFSA